Utah - The Bee Hive State

 About 10,000 years ago, the Desert Archaic people were living in caves around the Great Salt Lake.
 They were a hunter-gatherer people who wove fishing nets of plant fiber and rabbit skin, used the atlatl and made sandals and gaming sticks.
 About 3,500 years ago, water levels in the basin rose dramatically and their population fell way off.

-Most of the ancient relics we find now are from the time of the Fremont and Anasazi people, contemporaries who traded ideas, methods of construction and certain artifacts with each other.
+Most of the ancient relics we find now are from the time of the Fremont and Ancestral Puebloan (Anasazi) people, contemporaries who traded ideas, methods of construction and certain artifacts with each other.
 They also left some incredible petroglyphs in places like Newspaper Rock and Horseshoe Canyon.

-The Anasazi (Ancient Puebloans) were mostly in the area of the Colorado Plateau: southern, southeastern and eastern Utah.
-Their culture began to develop around 100 CE and grew until the time of the great drought in the 1200's when they essentially abandoned the area, moving to more stable water sources to the south and southeast.
+The Ancestral Puebloans were mostly in the area of the Colorado Plateau: southern, southeastern and eastern Utah.
+Their culture began to develop around 100 CE and grew until the time of the dark skies and great drought in the late 1200s when they essentially abandoned the area, moving to more stable water sources to the south and southeast.

 The Fremont culture developed west of the Colorado River and stretched into Nevada, Idaho and northwestern Colorado.
 They inhabited areas very close to water sources used by the Desert Archaic folks but their technology and lifestyle was significantly different.
 Archaeologists have defined the lifetime of their culture as running from about 600 CE to about 1300 CE.